 BIKES + BEER = CROSSTOBERFEST IDAHO (October)

 Crosstoberfest happens each October in Hailey and is a festival designed to promote the cyclocross revolution and showcase brewers and hand-crafted beer and microbreweries from the United States and Europe.
 The focus of Crosstoberfest remains cyclocross racing combined with the promotion of craft beers and the brewers that create them, topped off with great live music and wacky fun.
 The Beer!
 Up to 30 different breweries from around the world and across the country will showcase their unique libations.
 The Bikes!
 Cyclocross (sometimes cyclo-cross, CX, CCX, cyclo-X or ‘cross’) is a form of bicycle racing that consist of many laps of a short course featuring pavement, wooded trails, grass, steep hills and obstacles requiring the rider to quickly dismount and carry the bike while navigating the obstruction, then remount.
 Course length ranges from 2.5 to 3.5 km (1.5 to 2 miles).
 The sport is strongest in the traditional road cycling countries such as Belgium (and Flanders in particular), France and the Netherlands.
 It is a perfect match for a handcrafted brew tasting festival!

 HAILEY TURKEY TROT 5K (November)

 Held on the morning of Thanksgiving each year, this great community event brings out over 650 participants to run, walk & stroll the beautiful 5K course through the Draper Preserve in Hailey.
-The event raises money for non-profit groups including the Souper Supper, and Girls on the Run after school program.
-Register in advance to save your spot!
+It’s very popular so make sure to register in advance to save your spot!

 SUN VALLEY NORDIC FESTIVAL (February)